-The rook piercing is one of the less usual inner-ear piercings.
+The rook piercing is one of the more unusual inner-ear piercings.
 The tragus and the daith tend to be more popular choices, but who wants to look the same as everyone else?
 Plus, the rook piercing is versatile you can choose either a bar or hoop, unlike the daith, which is better suited to a hoop.

-No piercing is pain-free, but we wanted to find out how painful the rook is, how long it takes to heal and whether it will suit you, so we called on London-based piercer Rhianna Jones, who is based at tattoo parlour The Circle in Soho.
-Keep scrolling for her expert take on this beautiful niche piercing.
+No piercing is pain-free, but we wanted to find out how painful the rook is, how long it takes to heal, and whether it will suit you, so we called on London-based piercer Rhianna Jones, who is based at London tattoo parlor The Circle.
+Keep scrolling for her expert take on this beautiful, niche piercing.

 RHIANNA JONES: I wouldn't say it is any more painful than other [cartilage] ear piercings.

 RJ: The piercing is suitable for most, but as each person's ear anatomy is different, a small number of people may find they are not able to get it.
-I will always work with each client to try TO position jewellery to best complement both their anatomy and any existing piercings.
+I will always work with each client to try to position jewelry to best complement both their anatomy and any existing piercings.

 RJ: For the initial healing period, I recommend a bar.
-I offer a range of jewellery in titanium or 18-carat gold in a wide selection of styles.
-I charge the same for any ear cartilage piercings with the actual cost depending on the jewellery you choose.
+I offer a range of jewelry in titanium or 18-carat gold in a wide selection of styles.
+I charge the same for any ear cartilage piercings with the actual cost depending on the jewelry you choose.

 RJ: Always do your research before getting any piercing, check out their website and ask around for good word of mouth.